pcafrica/advanced_programming_2024-2025/lectures/05/05-c++_functions_templates.md

 Only integral types can be used (e.g., integers, enumerations, pointers, ...).

 `constexpr` can be applied to variables, functions, and constructors, to ensure that they are evaluated at **compile time**.

 ---

+# Pros of generic programming

+- **Code reusability:** Reduced need to write similar code for different data types.
+- **Type safety:** Compile-time checks to ensure type correctness.
+- **Efficiency:** Optimized code for specific data types.
+- **Readability:** Cleaner and more expressive code.

+# Cons of generic programming

+- **Complexity:** Generic code may be more complex due to abstraction.
+- **Compile-time overhead:** Template instantiation can lead to longer compile times.
+- **Debugging:** Template error messages can be challenging to decipher.

+---